 Our veterans have faithfully served our country, and it is our responsibility to ensure they have the best care when they return home.
-I am fighting to keep our sacred promises to our veterans.
+My office is available to help veterans if they are having problems with the VA.

 More on Veterans

 WASHINGTON — Early this morning, Congressman Tom O’Halleran (AZ-01) voted to pass H.R.
 1319, the American Rescue Plan Act of 2021, a $1.9 trillion package to address the public health and economic fallout caused by the ongoing coronavirus pandemic.

 WASHINGTON—Today, Congressman Tom O’Halleran (AZ-01) voted in favor of H.R.
 133: new legislation to address the public health and economic fallout caused by the coronavirus pandemic and to fund the government through September 30, 2021.

 WASHINGTON—Today, Congressman Tom O’Halleran (AZ-01) voted to pass the bipartisan Conference Report on H.R.
 6395, the William M. (Mac) Thornberry National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2021.
 The annual legislation includes a 3% pay increase for servicemembers, authorization of funding to strengthen American ability to respond to potential COVID-19 resurgence and other infectious diseases in the future, and improvements to military family paid maternal and paternal leave, child care, and sexual assault prevention and response programs within the U.S. armed forces.

 WASHINGTON — A House bill introduced Thursday would ensure that any veteran who dies from coronavirus in the care of the Department of Veterans Affairs would have service-connected disabilities noted in the cause of death to protect survivor benefits.